Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 \subsubsection{Applications and connections to physics}

-In Section \ref{S:LWP_BDNK}, we established key mathematical properties for the BDNK theory, namely, causality, local well-posedness, and stability, thus putting the BDNK theory on a sound mathematical footing.
-This should be contrasted with the results known for the DNMR equations, whose mathematical properties are much less understood (see Section \ref{S:DNMR}).
-On the other hand, the DNMR theory has been very successful in applications to the quark-gluon plasma, see Section \ref{S:DNMR}, even when one takes into accounts the potential caveats discussed in Section \ref{S:Limitations}.
+In Sect.~\ref{S:LWP_BDNK}, we established key mathematical properties for the BDNK theory, namely, causality, local well-posedness, and stability, thus putting the BDNK theory on a sound mathematical footing.
+This should be contrasted with the results known for the DNMR equations, whose mathematical properties are much less understood (see Sect.~\ref{S:DNMR}).
+On the other hand, the DNMR theory has been very successful in applications to the quark-gluon plasma, see Sect.~\ref{S:DNMR}, even when one takes into account the potential caveats discussed in Sect.~\ref{S:Limitations}.

 If the good mathematical properties of the BDNK theory are to be relevant for physicists, we need to connect the BDNK theory with known physics.
 Given its novelty, it is not surprising that fully realistic applications of the BDNK theory have not yet been implemented (for example, numerical simulations of the quark-gluon plasma).
 But several simple studies of the BDNK theory connecting it to physics have been recently carried out.
 Here, we restrict ourselves to point out some of these results, referring to the ensuing references for more details.